Getting started with account hierarchies

 Sub-accounts management

-Management → Accounts → [ACCOUNT] → Settings → Sub-account management toggle.
+Navigate to Management → Accounts → [ACCOUNT] → Settings and toggle the Sub-account management option.

 Step 2: Assigning permissions